getreu/tp-note/docs/source/tpnote--manpage.md

 Tp-Note's exporter function '`--export`' converts a given Tp-Note file into HTML and adds '`.html`' to the output filename.
-Links in the documents content to other Tp-Note files are hereby rewritten by appending '`.html`' to their URLs.
-This way you can convert groups of documents to HTML and later browse from document to document in you web browser.
+Links in the documents content to other Tp-Note files are hereby rewritten by appending '`.html`' to their qURLs.
+This way you can convert groups of documents to HTML and later jump from document to document in your web browser.
 The option '`--export-link-rewriting`' allows you to fine-tune how local links are written out.
 Valid values are:
 '`off`', '`short`' and '`long`'.